-If you are interested in applying, please submit this online form.
+If you are interested in applying, submit an online form.

 Through the Innovation Hub, students can access resources and events throughout semester.
 These include:

-Sign up to the Innovation mailing list to stay informed about our programs and events.
+Join the Innovation Hub community to stay informed about our programs, news and events.

 The University’s TechLab provides an innovative and supportive space for students to connect, learn and share technology innovations for the classroom or research lab throughout semester.
 They cater to student prototyping needs with 3D printers and virtual reality technology and can provide expert advice on software and coding challenges, robotics and artificial intelligence and many other tech topics.

 The University of Sydney is home to a number of excellent and award-winning accelerator programs, designed to suit budding entrepreneurs at different stages of the start-up process, from ideation right through to prototyping and business launch.

 GENESIS is a cross-faculty start-up program run from the University of Sydney Business School.
 Founded in 2008, it has supported more than 1000 students and alumni to develop their commercial and social enterprises.